 THE PUBLIC POLICY WITNESS MINISTRY encourages clergy and congregations to engage in public policy advocacy at the local and state levels.
-We seek to facilitate participation in the ministry of doing justice by bearing constructive witness to policies that help everyone have access to what they need to thrive, such as affordable health care, safety and prevention of gun violence, living wages, and accessible public transportation.
+We seek to facilitate participation in the ministry of doing justice by bearing constructive witness to policies that help everyone have access to what they need to thrive, such as affordable health care, safety and prevention of gun violence, and criminal justice reform.

 Our work is rooted in the scriptural call to do justice proclaimed in passages like Deuteronomy 10:14-19, Isaiah 58:1-12, Matthew 25:31-46, and Micah 6:6-8.
-We presently participate in the advocacy ministries of the Virginia Interfaith Center for Public Policy, Charlottesville Coalition for Gun Violence Prevention, and the Isaiah Project.
+We presently participate in the advocacy ministries of the Virginia Interfaith Center for Public Policy, and the Charlottesville Coalition for Gun Violence Prevention.

 We organize information, encouragement, and connection for church members and clergy to get involved in the work of these organizations advocating for systematic justice at local and state levels.

 The Public Policy Witness Ministry promotes advocacy on issues of justice and compassion, providing education and training to empower individuals and congregations to take action and to speak Christ’s truth in the arena of public policy.

 Virginia Vigil and Advocacy Day to Prevent Gun Violence